Fares – Effective April 3, 2017:

 A. No, you must present your Reduced Fare ID to ride for a reduced fare.

-Youths between the ages of 5-18 are eligible for the Student Fare.
+Youths between the ages of 5-18 are eligible for the Youth Fare.
 Youths do not have to complete a form or get an ID, but they do have to show a high school ID or a picture ID which lists their birth date when they pay their fare.